Auto Transcript

 Going to unpack that a little bit later about preservation.
 What does that mean?

-Praise the Lord for his wonderful um preservation of these records.
+Praise the Lord for his wonderful preservation of these records.

-So God God’s word has and will accomplish its intended purpose.
-And that is the bottom line proof of its inherency.
-So let’s go to a a formal definition here.
-The inherency of scripture means that scripture in the original manuscripts does not affirm anything that is contrary to fact.
-H seems like we’re a dilemma is developing here that I want to address.
-Scripture in the original manuscripts does not affirm anything that is written to fact in what was originally written down.
+So God’s word has and will accomplish its intended purpose.
+And that is the bottom line proof of its inerrancy.
+Let’s go to a formal definition here.
+The inerrancy of scripture means that scripture in the original manuscripts does not affirm anything that is contrary to fact.
+It seems like a dilemma is developing here that I want to address.
+Scripture in the original manuscripts does not affirm anything that is contrary to fact in what was originally written down.

-And MacArthur mayhe say this inherency means literally without error.
+MacArthur may say this: inerrancy means literally without error.
 When applied to scripture, it means that the Bible is without error in the original copies.
-It is therefore free when properly interpreted from affirming anything that is untrue or contrary to fact.
-The term infallibility has historically been largely synonymous with an evangelical view of inherency.
+It is therefore free, when properly interpreted, from affirming anything that is untrue or contrary to fact.
+The term infallibility has historically been largely synonymous with an evangelical view of inerrancy.

 Infallibility means unable to mislead or fail in accomplishing the divinely intended purpose.

 Okay.
-So I think you see the de the the dilemma that is developing if we of what use is inherency if we don’t have the original manuscripts and that’s the question that is a great question.
-Let me just there’s a lot of research that you can do on this.
-I’m going to recommend some resource sources for you that I think will be really helpful if you want to dive into this.
+I think you see the dilemma that is developing.
+If we don’t have the original manuscripts, what use is inherency?
+That’s a great question.
+There’s a lot of research that you can do on this.
+I’m going to recommend some resources for you that I think will be really helpful if you want to dive into this.
 But I’m going to give you a brief summary today.

 While the tracing of manuscripts and translation of the biblical text can be complex, it is far more reliable than the translation and preservation of other ancient texts.
-I won’t lie to you, it can be really messy if you look at the preservation and translation of early text, particularly Jeremiah is is particularly complex.
-Um, and so I won’t lie to you, those those things are are are challenging are challenging for us.
+I won’t lie to you, it can be really messy if you look at the preservation and translation of early text.
+Particularly, Jeremiah is complex.
+Those things are challenging for us.

-Um but if you look at some historical things like the Dead Sea Scrolls, I think you have to say that the preservation is consistent and amazing beyond anything else that we have in history.
-The total number of Exyn manuscripts uh was just under 6,000 and growing as of two 2017.
-Uh it continues to grow, right?
-Um the earliest is AD30.
+But if you look at some historical things like the Dead Sea Scrolls, I think you have to say that the preservation is consistent and amazing beyond anything else that we have in history.
+The total number of New Testament manuscripts was just under 6,000 and growing as of 2017.
+It continues to grow.
+The earliest is AD 30.

-Number of years ago, I had an opportunity to see um an ancient manuscript’s display at the University of Michigan.
-I went there with my brother-in-law who went to the University of Michigan and he he knows KA Greek.
-He he can read it.
-And so we are looking at physically looking at a manuscript uh from the late 2nd century and he starts translating it for me.
+Number of years ago, I had an opportunity to see an ancient manuscript display at the University of Michigan.
+I went there with my brother-in-law who went to the University of Michigan and he knows Koine Greek.
+He can read it.
+We were looking at physically looking at a manuscript from the late 2nd century and he starts translating it for me.

-Uh the total number of extent Old Testament scrolls and cotices is over 40,000, right?
-And growing as of the same date, right?
-Um and the most of any other major classical work is Homer’s Iliad, right? which is there’s about 1,800 of those and some 300 years after uh Homer’s lifetime.
-I will say this that um there are um there are many uh records of ancient civilizations, ancient Greece, ancient Rome for in particular that we just take as fact as historical fact and they are not nearly as historically objectively reliable as what we have in the Bible. um they are there are much fewer and much later uh than the events than the Bible and yet we take those things as fact.
-Um so I would say that the Bible stands alone both in terms of its historical reliability and its historical attacks.
+The total number of extant Old Testament scrolls and codices is over 40,000 and growing as of the same date.
+The most of any other major classical work is Homer’s Iliad, which has about 1,800 of those, and some 300 years after Homer’s lifetime.
+There are many records of ancient civilizations, ancient Greece, ancient Rome in particular that we just take as fact as historical fact and they are not nearly as historically objectively reliable as what we have in the Bible.

 So that gives kind of a little sense of what we have in the reliability of the Bible.
 Still we have a dilemma.
 We don’t have the ancient manuscripts.
 So I think what this tells us that God still requires some faith of us.
 Think of the things that historical pe people historically people view as reliable, right?
 And yes, the Bible has much more than that, even without the original manuscripts.

 But believing that the Bible is inherent still requires God-given faith, even with the overwhelming evidence.
 I believe that God has designed this so that there would still be a measure of faith involved for us.
-Um, that is a part of God’s providence for us.
-Um, and we read that in 1 Corinthians 2.
+That is a part of God’s providence for us.
+And we read that in 1 Corinthians 2.
 But to us, God revealed them through the spirit.
 For the spirit searches all things, even the depths of God.

 So we would expect the Holy Spirit within us to affirm what is historically pretty strong.
 But ultimately, it’s a spiritual exercise, believing the word of God.